kbuzsaki/zdefense/reports/week4.md

 - Began implementing primitive sprite movement (atm only right movement) based on draw methods learned in lecture (i.e. stack POPing and preshifted spritemaps).
+- Combined cursor and map loader functionality into 'build_towers' program, which can also set the current cell (highlighted by the cursor) to a tower tile on button press.

 ### Plans for next week